baltimorecorps/hippo-backend/README.md

 # Issues for future Iterations:
 ### PUT Experience endpoint
-When one edited any item of experience, that item of experience, after being edited, will change its display location: now it will appear at the end of the experience column no matter where it is originally displayed.
+Currently an unexpected condition is that when one edited any item of experience, that item of experience, after being edited, changed its display location: it appeared at the end of the experience column instead of its original location.
+However, users may not want to change its position.
-A guess is that the current PUT experience method may change how the GET experience function returns the experience items.
+A guess for this condition, is that when we call the current PUT experience method, it may have changed how the GET experience function returns the experience items.
 A suggestion for backend design is to fixed the order by which the GET experience function returns all experiences.
 If the results are ordered by experience_id, then when we call the put method to revise an experience item, it should stay in its original location.

 ### How to design "Experience" table
 Currently the database design is having “experience” to consume education/workExperience/skills, and use field "type" to distinguish these.
 And when we call "GET", the api returns all three types of exeperiences mixed together.
 However, eventually, in the frontend, we may want to display these different types of experiences separately in different columns; so we may need GET/PUT/POST/DELETE for each type of experience.
 For example, we need GET Education endpoint to get all education experiences and use this data to display in the webpage’s “Education” Column.

+### id may need to be set to "AUTO_INCREMENT"
+Currently, to create a new experience, user needs to explicitly input an id that is not already in the database, or else the backend will report error and stop working.
+In future iterations, a suggestion is to set the experience_id to be AUTO_INCREMENT, so that users don't need to input the id themselves, but the database will assign a unique experience_id to that experience item.
+The same also goes for user_id.